NEWS

 delegation and introduced SU's school history, educational philosophy, international

-the relevant measures of SU in cultivating innovative and entrepreneurial talents, saying that
+introduced the relevant measures of SU in cultivating innovative and entrepreneurial

-cooperation and other aspects, and consolidating and deepening the friendly cooperative
+other aspects, and consolidating and deepening the friendly cooperative relations

 cooperation.

-Initiative.
-This visit will help the university further expand the Belt and Road education
+Road Initiative.
+This visit will help the university further expand the Belt and Road

-promote the university to strengthen exchanges and deepen cooperation with well-known
+education, promote the university to strengthen exchanges and deepen cooperation

-universities in Singapore, Malaysia and other countries, build closer relations of exchange
+with well-known universities in Singapore, Malaysia and other countries, build closer

 返回原图